RotherOSS/doc-otobo-installation/content/installation-docker.rst

     SSL key for the nginx webproxy.
     Example: *OTOBO_NGINX_SSL_CERTIFICATE_KEY=/etc/nginx/ssl/acme.key*

-**docker-compose settings**
+**Docker Compose settings**

-These settings are used by docker-compose directly.
+These settings are used by Docker Compose directly.

 ``COMPOSE_PROJECT_NAME``
     The project name is used as a prefix for the generated volumes and containers.